99ron/fourth-milestone-carpedia/README.md

 ## Bugs

-Filter-page: When the user wants to search by 'Likes', this brings back the results but not in order, however, if you keep it on 'Likes' and add the Region to be 'JDM' it orders the results correctly even though it's displaying the same vehicles, likewise with different regions or transmission types.
+Filter-page: When the user wants to search by 'Likes', this brings back the results but not in order, however, if you keep it on 'Likes' and add the Region to be 'JDM' it orders the results correctly even though it's displaying the same vehicles on my testing, likewise with different regions or transmission types.
 I've had a tutor try and look into this with me but after a week with no results I've added this to the bugs unfixed list.

+Vehicle Images: When I moved my image storage over to S3 Bucket from the local list, when you went through and reuploaded the same image to update the file path to it's location it update but not display the image.
+This was because the bucket policy wasn't setting the uploaded content to be 'Public' even though I had set the bucket to be.
+Tutor helped with this by placing a bucket policy to set newly added documents to be public/read by all.

 # Deployment